 “There’s the bridge_ covered in snow.
 Doesn’t look like anyone’s crossed it since last night’s snowfall!”

 As I walk on down the trail, the sun trying to shine through the fog above the trees looks eerily like the moon on an Autumn night.
-This makes me aware just how gray-dark the day actually is and I realize that, were it not for the snow, I would not need my grey-tinted glasses at all.
+This makes me aware just how gray-dark the day actually is and I realize that, were it not for the snow, I would not need my winter-tinted glasses at all.
 There is another sudden squall as a breeze disturbs the snow on the trees_ and then I reach the bridge over Willow Creek.
 The creek itself looks like a black ribbon drawn down through the white snow on either bank, its ice-cold flowing water sounding like a memory from an imagined place with an never-remembered childhood within its horizons.

 “Over there’s Deer Hill!
 I can just see the old garage down by the springhouse!”

-I step out onto the bridge and stand, first on one side, looking up-creek toward town, and then, after a couple minutes, I move to the other side of the bridge, and stand gazing downstream.
+I step out onto the bridge and stand, first on one side, looking up-creek toward town, and then, after a couple minutes, I move to the other side of the bridge and stand gazing downstream.
 The black ribbon mesmerizes my poetic imagination.
 It flows, and I am wont to flow with it, entering into the undulating movement of water over rock and sand and detritus; imagining where it might take me next.
 Securing myself on the bridge, I allow my imagination to light-up and flow downstream some ways before calling it back.
 A jogger coming down off Deer Hill then distracts me momentarily.
 He is the only other non-imaginary human person I have seen since leaving the road and town behind at the trailhead.